Post Summary: Things to do in Japan

 Soak in an Onsen or Sento

-Visiting a Japanese Onsen or sento while in Japan should be at the top of your things to do in Japan list!
-An onsen is essentially a Japanese hot spring where visitors are separated by sex and can soak naked in the warm water, usually outside.
+Visiting a Japanese onsen or sento is a quintessential experience!
+An onsen is a Japanese hot spring where visitors are separated by sex and can soak naked in the warm water, usually outside.
+Its roots trace back to the original forms of bathing for the Japanese, and it has long been prized for its therapeutic benefits.

 Cat Cafe it Up

-Cat cafes are very popular in Japan as many Japanese cannot have animals in their home.
-So instead the Japanese can visit a clean cafe as being around pets can stimulate positivity and relaxation.
+Cat cafes are very popular in Japan.
+Many Japanese cannot have animals at home, as most live in apartments.
+Instead, they can visit a clean cafe, where being around pets can stimulate positivity and relaxation.

-The best part about eating in Japan is it’s a pretty affordable affair.
-The two of us could easily go out to a decent restaurant and leave full for under ¥2000.
-Note that it is not customary to tip in Japan and doing so might be seen as disrespectful.
-See all our favorite Japanese foods here.
+The best part about eating in Japan is it’s affordable.
+We could easily go to a decent restaurant and leave full for under ¥3000.
+Note that it is not customary to tip in Japan, and doing so might be seen as disrespectful.
+We have an article on all the Japanese dishes you should try when visiting the country.

-Most people that want to visit Japan have this on their Japan bucket list.
-The cherry blossom or Sakura in Japanese is perhaps one of the most remarkable things about Japan.
-Every spring, the blossoming of sakura draws in thousands of people from around the world.
+Most people who want to visit Japan have this on their bucket list.
+The cherry blossom, or Sakura in Japanese, is perhaps one of Japan’s most remarkable times of year.
+Every spring, the blossoming of Sakura and pleasant weather draw travelers from around the world.

 Hit Up an Arcade